Last updated 11 August, 2022.

 When ready they fired a flaming arrow into the sky instructing the Roman Legion to launch their assault.
 The army then loosened arrows and released catapults to inflict damage on the enemy before the front line of centurions began their advance in perfect formation.
 Faced with the might of Rome, the depleted army of Germania entered into hand-to-hand combat, only to then discover the Roman cavalry - led by General Maximus - attacking from behind.
 They were surrounded...

-The army of Germania were outmatched in numbers, but more crucially, they were out-thought in strategy.
+The army of Germania was outmatched in numbers, but more crucially, they were out-thought in strategy.

 For SaaS companies, if we break this down into its most simplistic form, it’s about clearly defining who you are selling to and how you will sell to them.